04 May Brace Yourself! A bigger squat is coming…

 - Step 4: Bend the bar over your back.
 Instead of trying to push the bar up with your arms during the squat, keep the bar pulled in tight to your spine.
 This increases latissimus dorsi activation, tensioning a large portion of your back and thoracolumbar fascia, aiding to provide additional stability

 *Maintain pressure throughout the execution of the squat.
 Many athletes lose pressure in the bottom position and exhale during the concentric portion of the lift.
 It is crucial to maintain pressure and stiffness throughout the entirety of the movement.

 Want to see bracing in action?
 Watch this video of Layne Norton setting the world record of 668lbs in the 93kg weight class.

-Mitch Babcock is completing his Doctor of Physical Therapy degree at the University of Michigan-Flint.
+Mitch Babcock is a Doctor of Physical Therapy practicing out of HealthHQ and managing CrossFit Fenton.
 With a passion for all things training, he aims to give people better information to improve their fitness, health, movement, and performance.